 Development ensures that inter-allotment drainage infrastructure is designed to accommodate any event up to and including the 1% AEP for the fully developed upstream catchment.
 PO107 No example provided.
 Development protects the conveyance of overland flow such that an easement for drainage purposes is provided over: a stormwater pipe if the nominal pipe diameter a. exceeds 300mm; an overland flow path where it crosses more than b. one premises; C. inter-allotment drainage infrastructure.
 Note - Refer to Planning scheme policy - Integrated design for details and examples.
 Note - Stormwater Drainage easement dimensions are provided in accordance with Section 3.8.5 of QUDM.
-Additional criteria for development for a Park (57) PO108 E108 Development for a Park(57) ensures that the design and Development for a Park(57) ensures works are provided layout responds to the nature of the overland flow in accordance with the requirements set out in Appendix affecting the premises such that: B of the Planning scheme policy - Integrated design. a. public benefit and enjoyment is maximised; impacts on the asset life and integrity of park b. structures is minimised: C. maintenance and replacement costs are minimised.
+Additional criteria for development for a Park (57) PO108 E108 Development for a Park(57) ensures works are provided Development for a Park(57) ensures that the design and layout responds to the nature of the overland flow in accordance with the requirements set out in Appendix affecting the premises such that: B of the Planning scheme policy - Integrated design. a. public benefit and enjoyment is maximised; b. impacts on the asset life and integrity of park structures is minimised: C. maintenance and replacement costs are minimised.
 Riparian and wetland setbacks PO109 E109 Development provides and maintains a suitable setback Development does not occur within: from waterways and wetlands that protects natural and 50m from top of bank for W1 waterway and a. environmental values.
-This is achieved by recognising drainage line and responding to the following matters: b. a. impact on fauna habitats; 30m from top of bank for W2 waterway and drainage line b.
+This is achieved by recognising drainage line and responding to the following matters: